How Assay scores market microstructure integrity

 Rationale

 An exchange reporting $1B daily BTC/USDT volume with a $50k order book has an implied book turnover rate that is physically unusual.
 Reference venues show a ratio of 24h volume to mean bid+ask depth within ±2% of mid that sits in a consistent empirical range.
-Values outside this range — in either direction — are atypical relative to the peer basket.
+Values outside this range fall into two distinct regimes with different operational meanings.
+High ratios suggest reported volume may exceed what the visible order book could plausibly absorb, a potential integrity signal.
+Low ratios indicate deep liquidity relative to reported flow, a structural pattern common in market-making-dominant venues, not a quality failure in itself.
+Current v1 scoring penalises both regimes; a forthcoming methodology revision will reflect the asymmetry directly in the score.

 Inputs